 “Anyway, Callie gave me the same smile that I now see in my daughter.
 She saw city life in me, sophistication, adventure…she hadn’t even finished high school.”

 “So you went to France,” Kochanski said.

-Had she now become hungry for everything a big city like Chicago had to offer?
-The robust architecture in Herman’s painting reflected her strength, no cherub but a force of nature to contend with as she grew older.
+Had she now become hungry, he wondered, for everything a big city like Chicago had to offer?
+The robust architecture in Herman’s painting reflected her strength, a force of nature to contend with as she grew older.